massimoaria/pubmedR/README.md

 devtools::install_github("massimoaria/pubmedR")
 ```

-You can install the released version of dimensionsR from [CRAN](https://CRAN.R-project.org) with:
+You can install the released version of pubmedR from [CRAN](https://CRAN.R-project.org) with:

 ``` r
 # not yet on CRAN